tuffee88/d3d12ProxyEdrDx11_0/README.md

 - To be more specific: The game seems to call D3D12CreateDevice with a min required feature level of D3D_FEATURE_LEVEL_12 - which is greater than the max. supported feature level on NVIDIA Kepler GPUs (11_0)
 - After that things go downhill fast (mainly because the game doesn't seem to perform proper error handling)...

-So this project tries to do the following in order to *maybe* get elden ring working for your old non-supported D3D_FEATURE_LEVEL_11_0 GPU:
+So this project tries to do the following in order to *maybe* get elden ring working for your old non-supported D3D_FEATURE_LEVEL_11_0 (or 11_1) GPU:
-- provide a "fake" d3d12.dll that will be loaded instead of the real d3d12.dll by elden ring (when placed in the elden ring game exe folder)
+- provide a "fake" d3d12.dll that will be loaded instead of the real d3d12.dll by Elden Ring
-- the "fake" d3d12.dll just forwards all but one function to the original d3d12 dll (that has to be placed in the same folder and renamed to d3d12_original.dll)
+- the "fake" d3d12.dll just forwards all but one function to the original d3d12.dll (renamed to d3d12_original.dll)
-- the "fake" d3d12.dll provides a different implementation of D3D12CreateDevice (the function call that fails), which just calls the original D3D12CreateDevice function with the same parameters but D3D_FEATURE_LEVEL set to 11_0 instead of 12_0
+- the "fake" d3d12.dll provides a different implementation of the failing function call D3D12CreateDevice, which just calls the original D3D12CreateDevice function with the same parameters but D3D_FEATURE_LEVEL set to 11_0 instead of 12_0
 - -> This *usually* leads to successfull D3D12 init and - to my	complete surprise - getting ingame on my Nvidia Kepler GPU
 - -> The whole project is very likely not a good example how to do something like this, so use with caution !
 I just thought this might be helpful for other people stuck on Nvidia GTX 6xx or 7xx series GPUs, no guarantees or anything !